xrysen/tweeter/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm run local` command.
+- In your browser's address bar enter http://localhost:8080/ to view the app!